codecrafter404/kairos-re-unlock/README.md

          bypass_password_test: false
 ```

 ## Naming
 - The decryption is handled by the `droplet` on the kairos-machine
 - the `client` sends the password

+## Building / Automation
+The build & upgrade process of the image is automated. (using github actions)
+### Building
+- the build process is automated for arm (raspberry pi) and x86 maschines
+- It utilizes the kairos factory action
+### Upgrade
+- The upgrade process pulls the current versions from the main karios repo and applies them to the github action
+- also the factory action is automatically updated
+- the current kubernetes version is directly from k3s github repo
+- **WARNING:** only this action will merge the Dockerfile_ext and base file for the new docker file.
+Before running build, after modifiying the dockerfile, you should run this action